brandur/sorg/content/markdown/john-muir-trail/main.md

 <figure><img src="/photographs{{DownloadedImage .Ctx "/john-muir-trail/vermillion-camp-2" "https://www.dropbox.com/scl/fi/pnptmqdlfia0voyth4tze/2W4A3779.JPG?rlkey=zwe0es0xc5d7dpdre7faeh9cr&dl=1" 1200}}" loading="lazy"></figure>

 This first day is for driving, acclimatization, and for some of us to get used to our equipment.
-I haven't been backpacking in a long time, and am impressed by the tech upgrades:
+I haven't been backpacking in a long time, and am impressed by tech advances over the last two decades:

 * I'm carrying a full-sized freestanding tent that weighs only two pounds.
 It has UX features like poles and latch points that are color coordinated to maximize the ease and speed in which it can be assembled.